 - Pinch Pot

 Throwing clay happens at The Pottery Wheel.
 The Potter uses the wheel to shape the clay.
-Many beginners like to start out on the wheel and I was one of them.
-I was hooked right away.
+Many beginners like to start out on the wheel, and I was one of them.
+I was instantly hooked.

 While you have many advantages of clay throwing, the difficulty in this technique comes from Centering your clay and bringing up the walls without having your clay collapse.
 It takes a little time to learn how to coordinate your hands with the wheel and center your clay.
 You can grasp the basics in a few hours, but acquiring proficiency can take several months or more.

 Besides a pottery wheel, you will need a few basic pottery tools to get started.
 This 8-piece Tool Set is a good starter kit.
 It has, a Wooden Modeling Tool, Wooden Rib, Loop Tool, Ribbon Tool, Needle Tool, Sponge, Metal Scraper, and Wire Clay Cutter.
 To see more tools check out my Pottery Tool Guide List.

 - It looks the best coming off the wheel

 - Calming and stress relieving as you work at the wheel